renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/schema.md

         └── barschema.json
     ```

-To use such a policy with Trivy, use the `--config-policy` flag that points to the policy file or to the directory where the schemas and policies are contained.
+To use such a policy with Vul, use the `--config-policy` flag that points to the policy file or to the directory where the schemas and policies are contained.

 ```bash
 $ vul --config-policy=/Users/user/my-custom-policies <path/to/iac>